 About Victoria’s Honours Degrees

 Normally, an Honours degree at Victoria is a stand-alone one-year full-time (or longer part-time) programme of coursework, totalling 120 points, undertaken after completion of a Bachelor’s degree.
+Exceptions are the Bachelor of Law (Hons) and Bachelor of Engineering with Honours.

-Exceptions are the LLB(Hons) and BE (Hons).
 The LLB(Hons) is a separate degree, which runs concurrently with the LLB for above-average students selected by the Faculty during the course of undergraduate studies.